 When posting, you are more likely to achieve your goals while being constructive and respectful.
 If you feel angry or passionate about a particular subject, it is important to delay posting until you are calm.
 Your reputation and the reputation of Arkansas Tech are best served in this manner.

 Social media sites should be checked at least twice daily.
 The reason for this is to ensure a timely response to questions or concerns a user might have.
-Additionally, the sites should be updated each week with fresh content.
+Tips for responding on social media.
+Additionally, sites should be updated weekly with fresh content.

 While social media sites should be updated regularly, updating a site too often will overwhelm users who have subscribed to your content.
 This causes your posts to have a “junk mail” feel to them and your users will quickly become conditioned to ignore.
 Posts should be made at various times throughout the day with different types of content.
 For example, event reminders, news articles and photos would each be considered a type of content.